JuliaGeometry/KDTrees.jl/README.md

 #### Tree - point range search

-The exported `inball(tree, point, radius, sort)` finds all points closer than the `radius` argument to the `point`.
+The function `inball(tree, point, radius, sort)` finds all points closer than the `radius` argument to the `point`.
 The function returns a list of the indices of the points in range.
-If `sort` is set to true, the indices will be sorted before getting returned.
+If `sort` is set to true, the indices will be sorted before being returned.

 ```julia
 using KDTrees